My eyes didn't close for even a second all through the night, expecting the person to call back.

 “I said get out, Penelope.”

-She paused for a second, as if deciding whether to keep poking or to finally give it a rest.
-Then she gave a fake sigh.
+She paused for a second, as if deciding whether to keep poking or to finally give it a rest then she gave a fake sigh.

 “Oh,” she added, looking over her shoulder.
 “Your 'boyfriend’s' family is downstairs.
 They want to eat breakfast with us.
 So, get dressed or whatever.”

-The second she was gone, I dropped back on the bed, chest rising and falling like I’d been holding my breath the whole time.
+The second she was gone, I dropped back on the bed, my chest rising and falling like I’d been holding my breath the whole time.
 I reached for my phone again, praying for another call.
 Nothing.

-All while knowing my daughter was out there with a stranger.
+I had to go downstairs.
+I had to smile and pretend all while knowing my daughter was out there with a stranger.

 And I had no choice but to marry Logan Grey for now and wait for the person to call back.